orionrayy/ai-determinism-engine/README.md

 i made this with ai. i don’t fully know how it works but it feels stable somehow. it started as a random idea about what would happen if i tried to make a game engine that always behaves the same every time. turns out it became something like a reproducible ai sandbox.

-the code handles numbers and randomness in a careful way. there are weird things inside it like kahan summation, rollback snapshots, stable softmax. i didn’t write those by hand — the ai did. i just kept testing it until it stopped breaking. everything seems deterministic now. same seed, same story, every run.
+the code handles numbers and randomness in a careful way. there are weird things inside it like kahan summation, rollback snapshots, stable softmax. i didn’t write those by hand, the ai did. i just kept testing it until it stopped breaking. everything seems deterministic now. same seed, same story, every run.

 you can run it with
 `pip install -r requirements.txt`